I Saw What You Did: Home media

 I Saw What You Did was released by Anchor Bay Entertainment on VHS and Region 1 DVD on August 24, 1999.
 On May 23, 2014, it was re-released as an exclusive DVD-R by Universal as part of its Universal Vault Series, but in a full-frame presentation.

 On May 17, 2016, Shout!
 Factory released the film on Blu-ray under its sub-label Scream Factory.

-Shown on the MeTV show Svengoolie on July 10, 2021.

 Remake

-I Saw What You Did was remade for television in 1988 with Robert Carradine, David Carradine, Tammy Lauren and Shawnee Smith.
+I Saw What You Did was remade for television in 1988 with Robert Carradine, David Carradine, Tammy Lauren, and Shawnee Smith.